The-Lake-House/thesis/evaluation/request_types.typ

   ),
 )

 Even Iceberg (MoR) uses 4 `ListObjectsV2` calls for each insertion.
 Delta Lake (Without Deletion Vectors) uses 9, Hive 67, Hudi (CoW) 75, and Hudi (MoR) 76.
-When a a new partition is created, both Hudi (CoW) and Hudi (MoR) use 87 calls.
+When a new partition is created, both Hudi (CoW) and Hudi (MoR) use 87 calls.

 === Conclusions